Hollow Knight: Silksong: Critical reception

 Hollow Knight: Silksong received "universal acclaim" according to review aggregator website Metacritic.
-OpenCritic reported a top critic average score of 91% across all platforms, with 97% of critics recommending the game.
-In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.
+OpenCritic reported that 97% of critics recommended the game.

 Several critics felt that the game was a worthy sequel to the original and praised its larger, more ambitious scope, while others appreciated the low price point for such an expansive title.
-The art design of Silksong was positively received by critics, with many writers describing it as beautifully crafted.
+The art design of Silksong was positively received by critics, with many describing it as beautifully crafted.
 Likewise, Ashley Schofield of Video Games Chronicle noted the game as having gorgeous layering and intricately placed background details throughout, which she said gave Pharloom a strong sense of scale and depth.
 The game's soundtrack was also well received, with Christian Donlan of Eurogamer describing it as "haunted, playful, and endlessly beckoning", and Simon Fitzgerald of Push Square noting its ability to create the proper mood for a range of different situations.
 For its story, Tom Marks of IGN praised Silksongs writing as being consistently strong throughout.
 Will Bedingfield of NME regarded Hornet's "sharp, amusingly standoffish dialogue" as much more compelling compared to the original game's silent protagonist.
-Marks of IGN similarly called her an excellent hero that had a notably different tone from the original.
+Similarly, Marks of IGN called her an excellent hero that had a notably different tone from the original.
 Schofield of Video Games Chronicle described the elements of characterisation and humour given to NPCs during side-quests as highlights of the game's writing.